 For this reason, interpreting data accurately requires tools that can peer deeper inside the structure of a file or database to see what is really inside, instead of what a file name or database table name suggests is inside.
 Tools like the Linux command-line utility file are useful for this purpose.

-You also, of course, need to determine the target format—in other words, the format that your data should have after transformation is complete.
-If you do not already know that format, you’ll want to read the documentation for the tool or system that will receive your transformed data in order to determine which formats it supports or expects.
+Of course, you also need to determine the target format – in other words, the format that your data should have after transformation is complete.
+If you do not already know that format, you’ll want to read the documentation for the tool or system that will receive your transformed data to determine which formats it supports or expects.

 Learn how data quality is the data differentiator, including how to bring outside data in and choose a data partner.